qnngroup/rfsoc_daq/README.md

 $ git clone git@github.com:qnngroup/rfsoc_daq.git
 ```

+### Tools
-Linting is performed with [Verilator](https://www.veripool.org/verilator/) (v5.020-39-gd510e551f).
+Linting is performed with [`verible-verilog-lint`](https://github.com/chipsalliance/verible) (`v0.0-3567-gfeb51185`) and [`slang`](https://sv-lang.com/) (`5.0.33+f904c154`).
-Verilator is already installed on the lab computer, but to run linting on your personal machine, you will need to install it.
+Both tools are already installed on the lab computer, but to run linting on your personal machine, you will need to install them.
+Verible already has prebuilt packages for Windows, macOS, and Linux, but slang requires building from source.
+The latest version of slang uses features of C++20, and thus requires a recent version of gcc/clang to be installed.

+### Pre-commit hooks
+To prevent accidentally pushing broken code, or pushing code to the wrong branch, I've added a couple pre-commit checks which run before any commits can be executed.
 See [this](https://stackoverflow.com/questions/40462111/prevent-commits-in-master-branch) StackOverflow post on protecting the main branch.
 I also added a couple other pre-commit hooks to check for file size and unresolved merge conflicts.
 Install these hooks like so: